 She happened upon the story of Davis Janus, a 9-year-old Latvian boy whose symptoms were similar to Marta’s.
 He was cured by a special lymphatic procedure, a treatment developed at CHOP and offered by CHOP’s Center for Lymphatic Imaging and Interventions.

 Vairite told Marta’s doctors about Davis’ story.
-Quickly, they contacted Maxim Itkin, MD, and Yoav Dori, MD, PhD, the pioneering doctors and directors of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia, and shared details about Marta’s condition.
+Quickly, they contacted Maxim Itkin, MD, and Yoav Dori, MD, PhD, the director of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia, and shared details about Marta’s condition.

 After reviewing Marta’s records and meeting Marta and her mom via Skype, the CHOP doctors said they would help.
 While her condition was rare, they had treated many other children with lymphatic leaks and developed advanced tools to locate and repair the leaking vessels.
 They believed they could cure her condition.